Auto-Mech/mechdriver/README.md

 username on GitHub
 (see [Appendix B](#appendix-b-configure-your-git-username)).

-To pull updates for one or more subrepos, you can use the `pull` task.
+To pull updates for one or more subrepos, you can use the `subrepo-pull` task.
 ```
-pixi run pull all     # pull changes for all subrepos
+pixi run subrepo-pull all     # pull changes for all subrepos
-pixi run pull autoio  # pull changes for AutoIO only
+pixi run subrepo-pull autoio  # pull changes for AutoIO only
 ```
-To push updates back to the subrepos, you can use the `push` task.
+To push updates back to the subrepos, you can use the `subrepo-push` task.
 ```
-pixi run push all     # push changes for all subrepos
+pixi run subrepo-push all     # push changes for all subrepos
-pixi run push autoio  # push changes for AutoIO only
+pixi run subrepo-push autoio  # push changes for AutoIO only
 ```

 ### Advanced